Why Does My Vagina Smell Like Cat Pee?

 If you’re not dehydrated and a strange vaginal odor is present, the odor may simply be due to trapped sweat from exercise or wearing tight, non-breathable knickers.
 Showering more frequently and switching to cotton underwear might help.
 But if the odor doesn’t go away with hygienic measures, or if it’s accompanied by other signs of an infection, consult your ob-gyn.

-Zobacz też: Why Does My Vagina Feel Hot?
+Zobacz też: Why Does My Vagina Itch After Shaving?

 3. Yeast Infections